-Private nuisance is a civil wrong or tort.
-The essentials of a tort of nuisance are-
+2. Private nuisance is a civil wrong or tort.

-1) unreasonable interference
+- unreasonable interference

 It some noises which don't disturb or among an ordinary person but disturb only the plaintiff in his work or sleep due to his over sensitiveness, it is no nuisance against the plaintiff.

 Nuisance is generally a confirming wrong.
-A constant noise, smell or vibration is a nuisance.
+A constant noise, smell, or vibration is a nuisance.

-It tends to lower the image of a person in society.
+- It tends to lower the image of a person in society.

-Defamation consists of both libel and slander.
-Libel is a defamatory statement in a permanent form, for example, by written words, by pictures, by cinema film etc. Slander is the publication of a defamatory statement in a transient form such as spoken words or gestures.
+- Defamation consists of both libel and slander.
+Libel is a defamatory statement in a permanent form, for example, by written words, pictures, cinema film, etc. Slander is the publication of a defamatory statement in a transient form such as spoken words or gestures.
 In Indian law, defamations are both a root as well as a crime.
-To constitute a tort of defamation following are the essential elements -

-1) The words spoken or written must be defamatory i.e. which tends to lower a person in the estimation of right-thinking members of the society.
+- The words spoken or written must be defamatory i.e. which tends to lower a person in the estimation of right-thinking members of the society.

 Therefore if a person abuses another person in private it may not be defamation but if a third person is standing by, the same words will constitute to be defamatory words.

 For example: In a leading case - There was a publication of a statement in a local daily in Jodhpur on 18.12.77 that Manjulata went out of her house and the earlier night at 11 p.m. on the pretext of attending night classes and ran away with a boy named Kamlesh.
-She belonged to a well-educated family and was herself also a student of B.A. class.
+She belonged to a well-educated family and was herself also a student in B.A. class.
 She was 17 years of age.
 The news item was untrue and had been published with utter irresponsibility and without any justification.
 Such publication had resulted in her being ridiculed and affected her marriage prospects.
-The statement being defamatory.
+The statement is defamatory.
 The defendants were held liable.